 From White-Collar Criminal to Fraud Investigator

-Sam E. Antar is a former certified public accountant whose career trajectory took a remarkable turn from perpetrator to investigator of financial fraud.
+Sam E. Antar is a former certified public accountant and convicted white-collar criminal who transformed his firsthand knowledge of financial fraud into a three-decade career exposing and investigating white-collar crime.
 As the former chief financial officer (CFO) of Crazy Eddie, a major consumer electronics chain in the Northeastern United States during the 1980s, Antar was a key figure in one of the decade’s largest securities fraud schemes.

 Professional Transformation

 Following his criminal conviction, Antar redirected his expertise toward forensic accounting, leveraging his firsthand knowledge of financial fraud to help combat white-collar crime.
-His unique perspective and technical expertise have made him an expert advisor to various clients, including:
+Over three decades, his unique perspective and technical expertise have made him an expert advisor to hundreds of clients, including:

 - Government agencies